Neural timescales from a computational perspective: Estimating timescales from neural recordings

-Finally, a more accurate estimation of timescales can be obtained using a generative process capturing the statistics of neural time series\cite{zeraati_flexible_2022,spitmaan_multiple_2020}.
+Finally, a more accurate estimate of timescales can be obtained using a generative process that captures the statistics of neural time series~\cite{zeraati_flexible_2022,spitmaan_multiple_2020,neophytou_recurrent_2021,strey_estimation_2019}.
 Such methods are particularly powerful since they can explicitly incorporate modality-specific properties and task variables.
-For instance, including task variables in a multi-timescale autoregressive process allows for disentangling intrinsic and task-induced timescales such as fluctuations induced by reward\cite{spitmaan_multiple_2020,pinto_multiple_2022,song_hierarchical_2023}.
-Moreover, generative models can capture experimental limitations, such as short trial durations that can lead to systematic underestimation of timescales\cite{zeraati_flexible_2022}.
+For instance, including task variables in an autoregressive generative process has allowed for disentangling intrinsic and response timescales~\cite{spitmaan_multiple_2020,pinto_multiple_2022,song_hierarchical_2023}.
+Moreover, multiple timescales can be explicitly modeled in the generative process, for instance, as a mixture of autoregressive processes with distinct timescales~\cite{zeraati_flexible_2022,zeraati_intrinsic_2022,spitmaan_multiple_2020}.
+Generative models can also capture experimental limitations, such as short trial durations that affect the shape of data autocorrelation and can lead to systematic underestimation of timescales by model-free and model-based methods discussed earlier~\cite{zeraati_flexible_2022}.